 A leadership model contains theories or ideas on how to lead effectively and/or become a better leader.

-Action-Centred Leadership is an example of a leadership model.
+Action-Centred Leadership is an example of a model.

 A leadership philosophy contains values-based ideas of how a leader should be and act; and the sources of a leader's power.

-Servant Leadership is an example of a leadership philosophy.
+Servant Leadership is an example of a philosophy.

 A leadership style is a classification or description of the main ways in which real-life leaders behave.

-Transformational Leadership is an example of a leadership style.
+Transformational Leadership is an example of a style.